Do I Need a VPN in 2024? Full VPN Guide for Beginners

 An Introduction To Virtual Private Networks

-Before was can have a look at who should use a VPN, let’s first try to explain what Virtual Private Networks are.
-The Internet is a huge mesh of millions of computers all interconnected through various types of telecommunication links.
-Within a home or an office, computers interconnect via local networks, wired or wireless.
-Between local networks, the interconnectivity is provided by Internet Service Providers or ISPs.
-The service from an ISP is inherently unsecured exposing any data transmitted or received to be intercepted.
+Before we explore who should use a VPN, let’s first explain what Virtual Private Networks are.
+The internet is a vast network of millions of interconnected computers, linked through various telecommunication channels.
+Within homes or offices, computers connect through local networks, either wired or wireless.
+Between these local networks, Internet Service Providers (ISPs) provide the interconnectivity.
+However, ISP services are inherently insecure, meaning any data transmitted or received can easily be intercepted.

 Virtual Private Networks secure your data by encapsulating any data in and out of your computer inside an encrypted tunnel.
 Since the tunnel uses strong encryption, anyone intercepting your data would only see meaningless gibberish.
 At the far end of that virtual tunnel is a VPN server that receives your data and decrypts it before sending it out on the Internet.
 When the response comes back, the reverse process happens and the VPN encapsulates it before sending it back to you through the same tunnel.

-Some of you may ask “If the data is decrypted at the far end of the tunnel and sent out on the Internet, how is it secure?”
-Well, to be totally honest, the part between the VPN server and the destination is not secure.
-However, it does not matter much.
-Someone who’d want to spy on you and intercept your data will do it from your end.
-They can’t do it otherwise as they wouldn’t know where to look for your traffic.
-And even if someone was intercepting traffic at the other end of the tunnel, they’d see requests coming from the VPN servers and responses going back to it but not to you or your computer.
+Some of you might wonder, “If data is decrypted at the far end of the tunnel and sent out onto the internet, how is it secure?”
+Well, to be honest, the segment between the VPN server and the destination isn’t secure.
+But that doesn’t really matter.
+Anyone trying to spy on you will do so from your end, as they wouldn’t know where to look for your traffic otherwise.
+Even if someone intercepted traffic at the far end of the tunnel, they’d only see requests coming from the VPN server and responses going back to it, not directly to you or your device.

 Four Great VPN Providers We Can Recommend